airladon/ThisIGet/src/Lessons/Math/Geometry_1/Isosceles/discover/simple/content.md

 If the triangles are congruent, then all their sides must be equal, and thus the sides opposite the equal angles must be equal.

-**All triangles that have two equal angles are isosceles triangles and have two equal sides.**
+**Therefore all triangles that have two equal angles are isosceles triangles and have two equal sides.**

 A more descriptive explanation of this can be found in this lesson's [Explanation](/Lessons/Math/Geometry_1/Isosceles/explanation/base?page=24)
 </hintLow>

-If you know a triangle is an isosceles, and you know which sides are the same, how many angles do you need to know to calculate all three?
+If you know a triangle is an isosceles triangle, and you know which sides are the same, how many angles do you need to know to calculate all three?

 <hintLow>[Answer]You only need to know one angle to calculate all three.